Neizinp/tracyfy/README.md

-# ReqTrace - Requirement Management Tool
+# Reqify - Requirement Management Tool

 A modern, web-based requirement management tool inspired by IBM Rational Doors.
 Built with React, TypeScript, and Vite for managing system requirements, use cases, test cases, and comprehensive documentation with multi-project support and Git-based version control.